View Document Text

 LiftPoint recommends that clients utilize the custody, brokerage and clearing services of National Financial

-Services LLC and Fidelity Brokerage Services LLC (together with affiliates, “Fidelity”) for investment
+Services LLC, Fidelity Brokerage Services LLC (together with affiliates, “Fidelity”) or Charles Schwab

-affiliated with Fidelity.
-Fidelity provides LiftPoint with access to Independent Managers and Fidelity’s
+Charles Schwab provide LiftPoint with access to Independent Managers and institutional trading and

-Factors which LiftPoint considers in recommending Fidelity or any other broker-dealer to clients include
+Factors which LiftPoint considers in recommending Fidelity, Charles Schwabor any other broker-dealer

-their respective financial strength, reputation, execution, pricing, research and service.
-Fidelity enables the
+to clients include their respective financial strength, reputation, execution, pricing, research and service.

-The commissions paid by LiftPoint’s clients to Fidelity comply with the Firm’s duty to obtain “best
+The commissions paid by LiftPoint’s clients to custodians comply with the Firm’s duty to obtain “best

 execution.”
 Clients may pay commissions that are higher than another qualified Financial Institution might